NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

 Alternatively, for Linux users, we provide a [Docker image](../../../../tools/Scripts/docker) to build an executable binary.
 Here are the steps:

+> Note: if you are utilizing Mac Silicon (i.e. M1 and beyond), edit the Dockerfile to use `--platform=linux/amd64` in the `FROM` line.

 1. `cd fret`
 2. `mv tools/Scripts/docker/Dockerfile .`
 3. `mv tools/Scripts/docker/generate_executable_Linux.sh .`